pretix/pretix-docs/docs/guides/widget.md

 # Widget

 If you want to include your ticket shop on your event website or blog, you can use the embeddable widget.
-This way, users can buy their tickets without leaving your website.
+This way, customers can buy their tickets without leaving your website.
-Alternatively, you can use the [pretix Button](widget.md#pretix-button) to instantly select some products and proceed to checkout for the user.
+Alternatively, you can use the [pretix Button](widget.md#pretix-button) to instantly select some products and proceed to checkout for the customer.

 Your embedded widget could look like the following: